ansys/pysam-sysml2/doc/source/user_guide/api/write-model.rst

     :language: python
     :caption: Create a Factory instance

-Use the ``create_element()`` method to create a new model element.
+Use the :meth:`create_element() <Factory.create_element>` method to create a new model element.
 Provide the element type and any number of keyword arguments representing its attributes:

 .. code:: python